 Say “yes, yes, yes” to online professional events

 If in-person networking events are no longer a part of your life due to schedule, family, obligations or your location, start saying yes to online events.

-When I started working from home because cafes and coworking spaces had temporarily closed due to COVID-19 in NYC, I began signing up for all types of webinars I’d find through the Ladies Get Paid Slack community.
+When I started working from home, I began signing up for all types of webinars I’d find through the Ladies Get Paid Slack community.

 These online webinars focused on all types of work, from all types of experts: marketing, leadership, pivoting business and financial topics.

 The best part of online events is that some are specifically for networking!

 If you’ve ever been in a Zoom webinar and been put into a ‘breakout room,’ this is a function of Zoom webinars that allows participants in a big audience to form intimate connections.
 It lets them have a chance to have a moment to shine in smaller groups.

 Use these breakout rooms for networking, and you never know who you’ll find.
 In fact, recently I attended a travel event hosted by Konrad from TripScout, to find that my friend Jen ‘walked into the Zoom room’ a few minutes after I had joined.